Himel-Sarder/Flutter-Store/Add image as Background/ReadME.md

 ## 4. Background Image + Dark Overlay (Professional Look)

 Use this if text is hard to read.
+In templates .dart body part

 ```dart
 Stack(